glenjasper/download-papers/README.md

 ### Download

-You can [download](https://github.com/glenjasper/download-papers/archive/master.zip) the latest installable version of download-papers.
+You can [download](https://github.com/glenjasper/download-papers/archive/master.zip) the latest installable version of _download-papers_.

 ## How To Use